the buss chimulco 1

 She took her time work from the right top of my mouth to the left bottom jaw line and back.
 My guess was the surface of the original teeth would match the artificial acrylics.
 I lost track of time but she spent 45 minutes to an hour on the process.

-Wrapping things up she brought in a bowl of goo mixing it like a baker along with what I soon learned were the molds for my future mouth.
+Wrapping things up she brought in a bowl of goo, mixing it like a baker along with what I soon learned were the molds for my future mouth.
 She poured this viscous liquid into the dental impressions to make a negative imprint of my upper teeth and oral tissues.

 This visit was fairly benign.
 The new wire frames were installed on the mold that was the result of the prior visit.
 She needed to “test fit” the frame thereby ensuring a tight no-slip fit.

 The tops were fine but the bottoms needed a bit of tweaking.
-Dr. Michelle manipulated the wires like a jeweler and after a couple of try-ons they appeared to be ready.
+Dr. Michelle manipulated the wires like a fine jeweler and after a couple of try-ons they appeared to be ready.

 teeth tools and denture teeth mold